ashstrahle/PowerShellBlazor/docs/README.md

 Execute PowerShell scripts via .Net Blazor Server WebApp with real-time output

-Useful for automation and user accessibility, this is a working .NET Blazor Server WebApp that asynchronously executes PowerShell scripts, and writes the Output, Information, Progress, Warning, and Error streams to a results window in real-time.
+Useful for automation and user accessibility, this is a working .NET Blazor Server WebApp that asynchronously executes PowerShell scripts, and writes the Output, Information, Progress, Warning, and Error streams in real-time.

 **test.ps1** (included in this project):
 ```powershell